someweisguy/esp_dmx/README.md

 On rare occasions, DMX packets can become corrupted.
 Errors are typically detected upon initially connecting to an active DMX bus but are resolved on receiving the next packet.
 Errors can be checked by reading the error code from the `dmx_packet_t` struct.
 The error types are as follows:

-- `ESP_OK` indicates data was read successfully.
+- `DMX_OK` indicates data was read successfully.
-- `ESP_ERR_TIMEOUT` indicates that the driver timed out waiting for a packet.
+- `DMX_ERR_TIMEOUT` indicates that the driver timed out waiting for a packet.
-- `ESP_FAIL` occurs when the DMX driver detects missing stop bits.
+- `DMX_ERR_IMPROPER_SLOT` occurs when the DMX driver detects missing stop bits.
 If this condition occurs, the driver shall discard the improperly framed slot data and all following slots in the packet.
 When this error is reported the `dmx_packet_t` size can be read to determine at which slot the error occurred.
-- `ESP_ERR_NOT_FINISHED` occurs when the ESP32 hardware overflows resulting in loss of data.
+- `DMX_ERR_UART_OVERFLOW` occurs when the ESP32 hardware overflows resulting in loss of data.

 ```c
 uint8_t data[DMX_PACKET_SIZE];